11 Key Questions to Ask When Hiring an SEO Company

 As SEO is being adopted by many businesses, competition for the terms that actually provide conversions is fierce.

-Realistically, it could take a months for your business to appear in the search results, but the investment is worthwhile, and importantly – measurable!
+Realistically, it could take months for your business to appear in the search results, but the investment is worthwhile, and importantly – measurable!

 5) Will there be a local SEO strategy?